Jacinda Ardern: New Zealand PM to step down next month

 - Published

-Jacinda Ardern says she will quit as New Zealand prime minister next month, saying she no longer has "enough in the tank" to lead.
+Jacinda Ardern has announced she will quit as New Zealand prime minister next month, saying she no longer has "enough in the tank" to lead.

-The 42-year-old said almost six "challenging" years in the job had taken a toll.
+Ms Ardern choked up as she detailed how six "challenging" years in the job had taken a toll.

 She will step down as Labour Party leader no later than 7 February.
 There will be a vote in the coming days to determine her replacement.